-5.6 In addition, sites allocated in Policies 17: Site HS2 - Pupil Referral Centre, Worksop and 20: Site HS5 - Talbot Road, Worksop are just outside the zone of influence, at around 9km from the NNR.

-5.7 In addition to housing allocations, the policies listed below were assessed as having an uncertain likely significant effect in relation to recreational disturbance upon Birklands and Bilhaugh SAC, due to their general provision for an increase in housing and therefore population in the local areas, or due to their support for an increase in visitors to the District in general:

-- ST1 Bassetlaw Spatial Strategy (10,476 total dwellings within the District as a whole for the lifetime of the Local Plan 2020-2038).

-- ST2 Residential Growth in Rural Bassetlaw.

-- ST5 Worksop Central.

-- ST12 Visitor Economy.

-5.8 Given the increase in population described above, these policies have the potential to increase recreational pressure on the SAC.
+- 5.5 In addition, sites allocated in Policies 17: HS2 Former Pupil Referral Centre and 20: HS5 Talbot Road are just outside the zone of influence, at around 9km from the NNR. - 5.6 In addition to housing allocations, the policies listed below were assessed as having an uncertain likely significant effect in relation to recreational disturbance upon Birklands and Bilhaugh SAC, due to their general provision for an increase in housing and therefore population in the local areas, or due to their support for an increase in visitors to the District in general: - ST1 Bassetlaw Spatial Strategy (9,720 total dwellings within the District as a whole for the lifetime of the Local Plan 2020-2038). - ST2 Housing Growth in Rural Bassetlaw. - ST5 Worksop Central. - ST12 Visitor Economy. - 5.7 Given the increase in population described above, these policies have the potential to increase recreational pressure on the SAC.
 The SAC is designated for old acidophilous oak woods.
-The Site Improvement Plan (SIP) recognises public access/disturbance as an issue and specifically relates this to the presence of the Sherwood Forest Visitor Centre.
-Potential effects on the qualifying habitat of the SAC arising from visitor pressure include:

-- Soil compaction.

-- Nutrient enrichment.

-- Direct loss of trees (vandalism/ health and safety).

-- Non-native species.

-- Altered ecological succession.

-5.9 Such impacts can affect the health of soils, tree roots and the associations with mycorrhizal fungi, which in turn can have impacts on the health of the veteran and ancient trees as well as emerging cohorts.
+The Site Improvement Plan36 (SIP) recognises public access/disturbance as an issue and specifically relates this to the presence of the Sherwood Forest Visitor Centre.
+Potential effects on the qualifying habitat of the SAC arising from visitor pressure include: - Soil compaction. - Nutrient enrichment. - Direct loss of trees (vandalism/ health and safety). - Non-native species. - Altered ecological succession. - 5.8 Such impacts can affect the health of soils, tree roots and the associations with mycorrhizal fungi, which in turn can have impacts on the health of the veteran and ancient trees as well as emerging cohorts.
 Since preparation of the SIP, the visitor centre has been moved out of the SAC itself to Edwinstowe, in order to provide an opportunity for habitat restoration.
-Nevertheless, the visitor centre still represents a gateway to the forest and is only around 150m from the SAC.

-5.10 Therefore, the Local Plan could result in adverse effects on the integrity (AEoI) of the SAC habitats as a result of recreation.

-5.11 Policy ST40: Biodiversity and Geodiversity seeks to protect designated biodiversity sites, including SACs, by requiring any proposals that may impact and SAC (among other designations) to demonstrate that there will be no adverse effects on their integrity (unless IROPI applies).
+Nevertheless, the visitor centre still represents a gateway to the forest and is only around 150m from the SAC. - 5.9 Therefore, the Local Plan could result in adverse effects on the integrity (AEoI) of the SAC habitats as a result of recreation. - 5.10 Policy ST40: Biodiversity and Geodiversity seeks to protect designated biodiversity sites, including SACs, by requiring any proposals that may impact and SAC (among other designations) to demonstrate that there will be no adverse effects on their integrity (unless IROPI applies).
 It is therefore assumed that this would apply to sites HS3 -Radford Street and HS4 - Former Manton Primary School, which should help to ensure that these sites do not result in adverse impacts on integrity of the Birklands and Bilhaugh SAC.
-In addition, it is noted that the majority of residential allocations in the Local Plan require the inclusion of open space and/or green infrastructure, or contributions to off-site open space, including at HS2 - Pupil Referral Centre, HS4 -Former Manton Primary School and HS5 - Talbot Road.
+In addition, it is noted that the majority of residential allocations in the Local Plan require the inclusion of open space and/or green infrastructure to meet the needs of the development, or contributions to off-site open space, including at HS2 - Former Pupil Referral Centre, HS4 - Former Manton Primary School and HS5 - Talbot Road.
 In addition, Policy 27: HS13 - Ordsall South includes provision of a 23ha country park.
 It is estimated that this new country park will be similarly accessible to residents as the Sherwood Forest NNR (both being around a 15 minute drive from southern Worksop), but the new country park may help to disperse visitors across different sites.
 Note that such requirements do not make specific reference to ensuring open space is designed and managed in a way to draw visitors away from the SAC.
 However, given the requirement for new and improved green space in the area and the relatively small size of relevant sites, the Bassetlaw Local Plan (as amended) is considered unlikely to result in adverse effects on the integrity of the SAC.